codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy automatically opens a security item whenever one of the configured source platforms detects a security vulnerability.

 The importance of the vulnerability defines the [priority of the item](#item-priorities-and-deadlines).
-In turn, the priority of the item defines a deadline to fix the vulnerability.
+In turn, the item's priority defines a deadline to fix the associated vulnerability.

 The time to the deadline sets the [status of the item](#item-statuses).
 The item then transitions through different statuses as the deadline is approached, met, or missed.